PublicisSapient/javascript/README.md

   // This is a really long comment that should really be written in multiple lines but instead has been written in a single line.

   // good
-  // This is a really long comment that has been written on multiple lines instad of on a single
+  // This is a really long comment that has been written on multiple lines instead of on a single
   // line so that it is easier to read.

   // bad